peri-source/peri/docs/walkthrough.rst

 For a typical image, ``peri`` needs to fit thousands of parameters in a complex landscape, which can take a lot of time.
 Be patient.
 Or better yet, leave your computer and come back after lunch or tomorrow.
-If you want to delve into more details of the optimization methods, you can read about them in the documentation's :doc:`Optimization </optimization>` section, including how ``peri`` can automatically add missing particles and remove bad ones.
+If the convenience functions don't work well for you or you want to delve into more details of the optimization methods, you can read about them in the documentation's :doc:`Optimization </optimization>` section, including how ``peri`` can automatically add missing particles and remove bad ones.

 If the fit is not good, improve the mathematical model.
 -------------------------------------------------------